-As we see in the photo below, not only are the omnidirectional pencil mics touching the baffle that separates them, but they are also positioned directly against a common lower boundary.
-This increases the stereo separation drastically by rejecting common diffuse sounds while focusing individual direct sounds.
+As we see in the photo below, not only are the omnidirectional pencil mics touching the baffle that separates them but they are also positioned directly against a common lower boundary.
+This increases the stereo separation drastically by rejecting common diffuse sounds while focusing on individual direct sounds.

 Although this near-coincident baffled mic technique features two omnidirectional microphones in close proximity, it actually yields an impressive stereo image.

 The obstruction to sound caused by the baffle is effective at reducing direct sounds.
-Direct sound from the sides or bottom of the Olsen Wing is reflected before they are able to enter the far microphone effectively.
+The direct sound from the sides or bottom of the Olsen Wing is reflected before they are able to enter the far microphone effectively.